-Westar Fellows are critical scholars.
+Westar scholars are critical scholars.
 Critical scholars make empirical judgements based on evidence—evidence open to confirmation by independent, neutral observers.
 Evidence acts as the controlling factor in historical judgments.
 Westar does not put dogmatic considerations first and does not insist that the factual evidence confirm theological premises.

 The Jesus Seminar began in 1985 with conventional academic protocols borrowed from the professional societies.
-Very soon, however, the Seminar developed its own ethos in which a fundamental modification of academic habits emerged.
+Very soon, however, the seminar developed its own ethos in which a fundamental modification of academic habits emerged.
 The Jesus Seminar ceased being a debating society arguing about ideas and became a new kind of academic community that reports to the public.

-Westar Fellows observe an ethos in which new scholars are welcomed to the table.
+Westar scholars observe an ethos in which new scholars are welcomed to the table.
 Veteran scholars help new scholars join the conversation, and new scholars are encouraged to adopt basic Westar protocols of collegiality.
 The bonds formed between and among scholars is an essential ingredient of the Westar ethos.

-The following is a sketch of the essential ethos and protocols that inform the work of Westar Seminars.
+The following is a sketch of the essential ethos and protocols that inform the work of Westar seminars.

 Westar is dedicated to religious literacy—biblical, historical, and theological—along with other ancillary literacies.
 Literacy is essential, but it has to be literacy that matters, literacy that makes a difference.
 Learning merely to reinforce old dogmas or confirm one’s biases will not suffice.
 The knowledge we hope to produce should open up new ways of thinking about the past and living into the future.